HaktanM/Go2SimpleGuides/README.md

 ## Set wired connection settings
 * Go to settings -> Network
-* Add new wired connection
+* Add a new wired connection
-* Choose bar, IPv4, set manual.
+* Click IPv4, set manual.
 Add a new address using following settings: \
     - Address: 192.168.123.222
     - Netmask: 255.255.255.0
 * Make sure this wired connection is chosen.